mpat8121/portfolio/content/blog/adding-sign-in-with-apple-to-ionic-capacitor-apps-with-firebase.md

 Give your project a name in step 1, if you want analytics, leave it enabled in step 2 and hit create.

 Once it has finished spinning up, hit the iOS button to add an iOS app to the project.
-Apple sign in is only really useful for users with Apple devices, so iOS only.
+Apple sign-in is only really useful for users with Apple devices, so iOS only.

+You will need to provide a bundle ID but everything else can be ignored for now.

 ### Create an Ionic Capacitor app

+Over in a terminal, create a new ionic app using the blank template and any framework you prefer from the options.

 ### Add Sign-in with Apple Capacitor Plugin